erhla/erhla.github.io/resume.md

 ***

 # Professional Experience

+### Data Analyst, Illinois Department of Central Management Services (November 2020 to present)

+### Data Analysis Specialist, Federal Emergency Management Agency (August 2020 to November 2020)
+-	Used R and python to build pipelines and automated reports on pandemic hotspots and vaccination distributions

-### Data Scientist, Center for Municipal Finance, University of Chicago (May 2019 to present)
+### Data Scientist, Center for Municipal Finance, University of Chicago (May 2019 to September 2020)
 - Built a packaged data pipeline to produce standardized and automated reports using RMarkdown
 - Presented detailed reports and visualizations to elected officials and reporters to improve property assessment
 - Standardized a large (~10TB) nationwide geospatial dataset into 3,000 localized reports accessible online